droidconKE/droidconKE2022Android/contributing.md

 - Find an issue in the [project board](https://github.com/orgs/droidconKE/projects/1/views/1) and assign it to yourself.
 You can also create an issue if it doesn't exist.
 - Create a branch against main
 - Create a PR to main.
-Pullrequests must pass the following checks;
+PullRequests must pass the following checks;
     * Must be approved by a code owner
     * Must pass all CI Checks
     * Must include updated tests